ciglenecki/eeg-driver-fatigue-detection/README.md

 Pick 10 electrodes with biggest weight.
 These 10 electrodes produce 4 clusters/regions A,B,C,D.
 - A gives the best prediction results and even better prediction compared when all electrodes were used for a prediction

+# Notes to self:

+1. Many channels are flatlined during the driving process and spike during some moments
+2. In addition each BCIT dataset includes 4 additional EOG channels placed vertically above the right eye (veou), vertically below the right eye (veol), horizontally on the outside of the right eye (heor), and horizontally on the outside of the left eye (heol)
+3. `ipython kernel install --driver --name=eeg` to use venv in jupyter
+4. Two different libs (EntropyHub and Antropy) produce the same result for sample entropy
+5. Applying filter before and after converting to epochs gives different results